Evidence-based publications that translate field realities and scientific analysis into actionable policy and practice insights.

 Director, Institute of Environment and Sustainable Development, Banaras Hindu University, Varanasi, India

-02Editorial Board Member
+No. 02Editorial Board Member

 DP